Security-Onion-Solutions/securityonion-docs/alerts.rst

 Time Picker
 -----------

 By default, Alerts searches the last 24 hours.
-If you want to search a different time frame, you can change it in the upper right corner of the screen.
+If you want to search a different time frame, you can change it in the upper-right corner of the screen.

 Data Table
 ----------